 Jan Irvin of Gnostic Media: USD $18/month | $120/year

-Jan has done some terrific work and is well worth listening to.
-He is both a proficient researcher and an accomplished interviewer, with an extensive back-catalogue of useful material.
-Irvin collaborates with other genuine researchers such as Hans Utter and Joe Atwill.
-Irwin’s material on logical thinking (via the ‘Trivium Method’), intelligence agency ties to 1960s ‘counterculture’, and general observations about society today are outstanding.
+Jan has done some interesting work in the past.
+He is both an independent researcher and interviewer, with an extensive back-catalogue of interesting material.
+Irvin collaborates with other researchers such as Hans Utter and Joe Atwill.
+Irwin’s material on logical thinking (via the ‘Trivium Method’), intelligence agency ties to 1960s ‘counterculture’, and general observations about society today are worthwhile introductions to those topics.
 A more thorough evaluation and summary of Irvin’s work will soon be made available on the Resources page.

 Jay Dyer of Jay’s Analysis: USD $5/month | $60/year